James Stewart of Cardonald

-James Stewart of Cardonald (1512-1584) was a Scottish landowner and soldier.
+James Stewart of Cardonald (1512–1584) was a Scottish landowner and soldier.

+Career

 His lands were at Cardonald, near Glasgow, and his principal home, the Place of Cardonald or Cardonald Castle on the banks of the River Cart has been demolished.
 There was formerly a stone at the site carved with the initials "J.S.
 1565" and a helmet.

 During the war between Scotland and England now known as the Rough Wooing, James Stewart wrote letters to Mary of Guise and to English commanders including Thomas Wharton.
 He was a kinsman and supporter of the Earl of Lennox.

 In October 1543 seven ships arrived at Dumbarton Castle and James Stewart of Cardonald was appointed to escort Jacques de la Brosse and the lawyer, Jacques Ménage, seigneur de Caigny.
 Stewart wrote to Cardinal Beaton that these envoys were, "na grett personages" who had brought, "sellvar and artellyery monesyzonis pekes and halberdes."

 During the war of the Rough Wooing he sent news to England, describing the building in April 1547 of new spur fortifications at Edinburgh Castle and Stirling Castle.

 He was captain of the guard for Mary, Queen of Scots in 1561.
+He was keeper of James Hamilton, 3rd Earl of Arran at Edinburgh Castle in 1562.
 On 18 January 1565 he was attacked and injured on the High Street of Edinburgh by three members of the Hume family.

+John Stewart of Cardonald signed the band made at Hamilton on 8 May 1568 in support of Mary after her escape from Lochleven.